astevko/TophatClanBot/FIX_SUMMARY.md

 ## ✅ The Fix

-Updated all command and API files to use the same conditional import logic as `bot.py`:
+Updated both command files to use the same conditional import logic as `bot.py`:

 ```python
 # Import appropriate database module based on configuration